 ProAction 6 Man 2 Room Tent

-This is a slightly bigger 6-man tent, with room for three in each bedroom on opposite sides of the living and storage area.
-There’s doors on both sides, which can be opened out into an awning with included poles.
+This tent is a lot like the Outsunny tent featured above, making it brilliant for group festival trips.
+It is a slightly bigger 6-man tent, with room for three in each bedroom on opposite sides of the living and storage area.

 A cheap double-skin tent that’ll last

 Really want one?
-Single-skin tents
+Cheap single-skin tents

 Two kinds of cheap festival tent examined

-The single-skin dome tent
+The single-skin dome tent: Milestone Camping 2-Person Dome

 To be fair, some of the larger ones like pictured above can actually stand up pretty well to the rain, provided there’s absolutely nothing anywhere near the sides of the tent.